Breast Milk & COVID-19

 “A newborn baby nurses an average 10-12 times a day, so it’s important to know whether physical contact with the breast carries risk,” said Young.

-The study is actively recruiting.
-If you are interested in participating please contact immediately: Liz Catlin, Elizabeth_Catlin@URMC.Rochester.edu.
+Currently, they have enrolled 20 women and are actively recruiting.
+If you are interested in participating please contact immediately: Rita Ferri, Rita_Ferri@URMC.Rochester.edu.